Cars Plan

 Once you are sure you want to lease the car, decide the amount you can afford to spend each month.
 Lease payments are often less expensive compared to equivalent monthly payments for car purchases.

-You can afford a nice model with bad credit car leasing.
+You can afford an excellent model with bad credit car leasing.
 If you want to buy the car at the end of your lease, try saving up during the lease period to buy it when your lease is up.

 You should as well consider the monthly insurance costs if you have never owned a vehicle before.
-Car insurance is a must-have necessity if you want to drive a vehicle.
-You should have a valid insurance policy to get into the road.
+Car insurance is a must-have necessity if you want to drive a car.
+You should have a valid insurance policy to get on the road.

 Select Your Car, Negotiate and Apply

-With a predetermined budget and insurance policy rates in mind, you should then visit the car dealership to check the various vehicles available for lease.
-Most leasing dealerships sell cars after lease, thus only the new models are available for lease.
+With a predetermined budget and insurance policy rates in mind, you should visit the car dealership to check the various vehicles available for lease.
+Most leasing dealerships sell cars after lease; thus, only the new models are available for lease.

 If you have found your preferred car, negotiate the leasing terms with the dealership.
-Make sure that you haggle everything from monthly lease payments, additional fees and dealer charges during the negotiations.
+Ensure that you haggle everything from monthly lease payments, additional fees, and dealer charges during the negotiations.
 Ask for possible fee reductions, waivers, and discounts.
 You can check multiple dealers until you find one that works for you.

 Dealers will often ask for financial information, bank statements, or employment history to ascertain that you can afford the lease payments.
 Based on this, the dealer can change the terms of the offer or cancel the deal, especially if you have bad or no credit.